 Social Software

 A few days back I thought about what could happen if we treated software as social beings.
-Then I though why we couldn’t do that.
+Then I thought why we couldn’t do that.
 Part of this contemplation ensued independently.
 Partly it was motivated by a conversation with a friend about possible research in software reuse and product lines.

 Then the mind recalled a book that I started reading once upon a time, but could not complete reading due to other commitments.
 The book is titled societies of the mind and is written by a famous computer scientist, Marvin Minsky.
 I wondered if the mind could be modeled to have a complete society in it, then why couldn’t software be modeled as a society?
 What would be the society of a mind composed of by the way?
 How Minsky put it up, it was composed of ideas, values, thoughts and emotions that can be contained in a mind, and that enter, leave or reside in a mind at various time scales.
 I must complete reading this book to its end.